MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 NFS host access privileges.
 Default: "${::fqdn} rw".

-As HDFS NFS Gateway doesn't have any authentization, we recommend to limit access according to IP/hostnames.
-Java regular expressions are used, entrieas are separated by ';'.
+As HDFS NFS Gateway doesn't have any authentication, we recommend to limit access according to IP/hostnames.
+Java regular expressions are used, entries are separated by ';'.
 Example: '192.168.0.0/22 rw ; \\w*\\.example\\.com ; host1.test.org ro'.

 #####`nfs_hostnames`